Loading...

 2. Calculate the MD5 checksum of the binary payload.

 3. COBS-encode the binary payload.
-The note-c library includes a NoteBinaryEncode method to simplify this process.
+The note-c library (the core C library that also powers note-arduino) includes a NoteBinaryCodecEncode function to simplify this process.

-4. Calculate the the length of the new COBS-encoded payload.
+4. Calculate the length of the new COBS-encoded payload.

 6. Send a card.binary.put request to the Notecard with the MD5 checksum in the status argument and the length of the payload in the cobs argument.